What is a Proffer Agreement in a Criminal Case? Proffer Definition

 To get partial or full immunity.
 Clients also could agree to cooperate with the government in exchange for complete or partial immunity.
 This type of agreement comes into place when the government really has a stronger interest in another contractor or defendant.

 Duty to Disclosure Information: If you are considering a proffer agreement in a federal criminal case involving government contracts, you are expected to share with the government everything you know about the case and other actual or potential.
 In a proffer letter, you are expected to tell the truth.
 The defendant is legally required to tell the truth and not withhold relevant information.
-A proffer agreement requires you to talk about your guilt and the actual actions you were involved in.
+A proffer agreement or reverse proffer agreement requires you to talk about your guilt and the actual actions you were involved in.

 What happens if you lie to the Government.?If a federal prosecutor finds out that you have lied to obtain a proffer deal, those false statements can be used against you at trial.
 When you attend the proffer session, the government’s attorney will warn you that statements you make resulting from the proffer agreement must be truthful and honest.
 They will also warn you that omitting information or statements can be prosecuted under 18 U.S.C. § 1001.
 The general rule is that making false statements to a federal agency (including investigators) is considered a crime.
 This is one aspect of signing a proffer agreement that could get you prosecuted.